 What Kind of Support Do Social Carers Provide?

-Social Carers help others achieve their goals and reduce feelings of loneliness for any reason such as aging, illness or disability.
+Social Carers help others achieve their goals and reduce feelings of loneliness for any reason such as ageing, illness or disability.
 Social Carers provide companionship and non-medical support such as playing chess with elderly relatives who have arthritis, or such as helping someone with a disability to get out in the fresh air to exercise safely and with supervision where needed.

 Our Social Carers can help with transport to appointments, can help you stay active, provide regular check-in visits, meal preparation, light housekeeping and be event buddies – whatever non-medical support you need!